← Back to Guides

 When you drink plain water, it doesn't simply fill up your bloodstream.
 It creates an osmotic gradient:

-Plasma sodium dilutes slightly - the concentration drops even though no sodium was lost.
+The concentration drops even though no sodium was lost.

-Water shifts outward - toward cells and interstitial space (which are relatively saltier).
+Toward cells and interstitial space (which are relatively saltier).

-Blood volume can feel less stable - even though total body water increased, effective circulating volume may not.
+Even though total body water increased, effective circulating volume may not.

-Nerve cells react - sodium gradients drive electrical signaling.
+Sodium gradients drive electrical signaling.
 Even small shifts can cause tingling, buzzing, or sensory changes.

 This is why "just drink more water" can sometimes make things worse.
-It's not that water is bad - it's that water alone changes distribution, not just volume.
-And for anyone whose system is sensitive to sodium shifts - especially people with low blood pressure patterns - those distribution changes are felt immediately.
+It's not that water is bad, it's that water alone changes distribution, not just volume.
+And for anyone whose system is sensitive to sodium shifts, especially people with low blood pressure patterns, those distribution changes are felt immediately.

 Think of your bloodstream like a river

-Salt is what keeps water in the river - flowing through the channel, reaching the brain, maintaining pressure.
+Salt is what keeps water in the river: flowing through the channel, reaching the brain, maintaining pressure.

-Plain water adds volume but can spill it into the banks - the tissues, the spaces between cells, places where it pools instead of circulates.
+Plain water adds volume but can spill it into the banks: the tissues, the spaces between cells, places where it pools instead of circulates.

-You want water flowing in the river (circulation) - not stuck in the banks (tissue swelling).
+You want water flowing in the river (circulation), not stuck in the banks (tissue swelling).
 The difference between those two states is sodium concentration.

 Your fingers: a real-time osmosis map

 Your fingers are one of the most nerve-rich, fluid-sensitive areas in your body.
-They give you a tangible readout of where your fluid is sitting - right now.
+They give you a tangible readout of where your fluid is sitting, right now.

-✋ Puffy fingers = Fluid OUTSIDE the bloodstream
+Fluid OUTSIDE the bloodstream

 Fluid has moved out of the vessels and into interstitial space.
 Rings feel tight.
 Skin may look slightly swollen.
 Face may feel puffy.

-❌ Do NOT add salt - it can pull even more fluid into the extracellular space, worsening pressure.
+Do NOT add salt: it can pull even more fluid into the extracellular space, worsening pressure.

-✋ Lean fingers = Fluid IN the bloodstream (or depleted)
+Fluid IN the bloodstream (or depleted)

 Less fluid in tissues.
 Rings feel loose.
 Veins may be more visible.
-But "lean" alone doesn't tell you enough - you need context.
+But "lean" alone doesn't tell you enough, you need context.

-Top-of-head tension, tight, slightly "dry" or pressurized
+Head often feels: top-of-head tension, tight, slightly "dry" or pressurized.

-If lean + thirsty: Underfilled - salt + water is the right move.
+If lean + thirsty: underfilled, salt + water is the right move.

-If lean + NOT thirsty: Likely stable, or mixed signal.
+If lean + NOT thirsty: likely stable, or mixed signal.
 Wait.
 Small water only.

-⚠️ The trap: False lean
+The trap: false lean

-Lean fingers + puffy face or unexplained weight increase.
-This is the most misleading signal.
+Lean fingers + puffy face or unexplained weight increase

-What's actually happening: Fluid is stuck in interstitial space (causing facial puffiness and weight), but blood volume is relatively low-normal - so fingers appear lean.
+What's actually happening: fluid is stuck in interstitial space (causing facial puffiness and weight), but blood volume is relatively low-normal, so fingers appear lean.
 The fingers are telling you about the vessels.
 The face is telling you about the tissues.
 They're in conflict.

 If you add salt here, you worsen the redistribution problem.
 Response: mobilize with movement and plain water.
 Do not add sodium.